wbailey/wbailey.github.io/source/_posts/2014-03-14-always-be-positive.markdown

 * Always deride decisions that were made in their absence and by others
 * Repeatedly complain about the smallest problems the team is facing
 * Are openly bitter they are *never* recognized for their contributions
-* Constantly complaining about how everyone else's code sucks
+* Constantly complaining about how everyone else's code is inferior
 * Tone deaf to understanding how their decisions impact the team
 * Privately deride other non-engineering members of the team
 * Vocal the leadership around them are incapable and part of ineffective management
 * Have a higher sense of entitlement compared to the rest of the team
 * Always critical of every situation and fail to recognize the team's success
+* Blame others for their apathy and lack of motivation

 This is not meant to be an exhaustive list but we have all been around a few of these people during our careers.
 Now ask yourself some questions: